0xMerakiSec/Task-Manager-API/README.md

 ## Updates

-### Broadcast Task updates
+### Real time feature using WebSockets

-Implemented a Realtime feature using the webSockets
+  - Implemented a Realtime feature using the webSockets

-### Secure connection using the Jwt-token
+  - Secure connection using the Jwt-token

-Restricts websocket access to authenticated users
+  - Restricts websocket access to authenticated users

 ## Project setup